dvreeze/ocp-java-17-learning/doc/chapter01-building-blocks.md

   * Variables are either *local variables*, *method/constructor parameters*, *instance variables* (i.e. *fields*) or *class variables* (i.e. static fields)
   * They can be made "final", which for reference types only prevents reassignment of the reference itself
   * Using uninitialized local variables leads to compilation errors
-  * Yet instance variables and class variables are automatically initialized with default values
+  * Yet instance variables and class variables are automatically initialized with default values (if not explicitly initialized)
   * Local variables can use the *var* syntax, to have the compiler infer the type
   * This is called *local variable type inference*, making clear what it is and is not about
   * If no type can be inferred, the "var" declaration is rejected by the compiler